Bellbrook’s Crime Rate

 Gounaris Abboud’s Proven Legal Strategies

-We use our five decades of experience, including work as former prosecutors, to employ a strategic, organized approach to analyzing your case and developing a defense, even in straightforward cases.
+We use our five decades of experience, including work as former prosecutors, to employ a strategic, organized approach to analyzing your case and developing a defense.

 First, we listen to your side of the story, including adverse facts, so we know exactly what happened.
 The facts will tell us the defenses we will use.